RobertHolzhauser/e28/independent-study/README.md

 Per Options for integrating Vue.js with net core

-1) Add Vue to specific pages / views of an existing app.

-2) ASP.NET CORE App + Vue.js SPA
-	--->  net core MVC  or Razor app
-	-->  Vue.js in certain Views or Partial Views

-3) Make Vue.js Front End as a seperate project that calls .net core Web Api.
-	These would be in the same solution, but seperate projects.

 in MVC Controller that you want to have Vue be front end for .. use HttpGet Attribute with (@path)